Drishyam (2015 film): Casting

-In November 2014, it was announced that Ajay Devgn would star in the Hindi remake of the 2013 film Drishyam, which will be produced by Viacom 18 Motion Pictures in association with Panorama Studios and directed by Nishikant Kamat.
-Later it was announced that Tabu will be playing the role of Meera Deshmukh a cop and Shriya Saran will play the wife of Ajay Devgn's character.
+In November 2017, it was announced that Ajay Devgn would star in the Hindi remake of the 2013 film Drishyam, produced by Viacom 18 Motion Pictures in association with Panorama Studios and directed by Nishikant Kamat.
+Tabu was cast to play the role played by Asha Sharath from the original while Shriya Saran was cast as Devgn's wife.

 Filming

-Principal photography for the film was slated to begin in February 2015.
-Actor Ajay Devgn had been in Canada to shoot snow scenes for his upcoming film Shivaay, but light snow conditions had him reschedule that film and return to India to instead begin Drishyam.
-The First 20 Day Shooting schedule of the film began on 13 March 2015 in Goa and ended on 1 April 2015.
-The second schedule of the film began in 2nd week of April.
+Principal photography was scheduled to commence in February 2015.
+Devgn had been in Canada to shoot snow scenes for his film Shivaay, but light snow conditions had him reschedule that film and return to India to instead begin Drishyam.
+The first schedule began on 13 March 2015 in Goa and concluded on 1 April 2015.
+The second schedule began in April 2015.
 The first look of the film was unveiled on 29 May 2015.

 Legal issues

-On the announcement of the Hindi remake, film producer Ekta Kapoor sent a legal notice to the Malayalam filmmakers.
+On the announcement of the Hindi remake, producer Ekta Kapoor sent a legal notice to the Malayalam filmmakers.
 Ekta Kapoor acquired the movie rights of Japanese author Keigo Higashino's book, The Devotion of Suspect X, and her legal team claimed that Drishyam is a film adaptation of the novel, for which they purchased rights.
 However, the original Drishyam director and screenwriter Jeethu Joseph, denied that his film is an adaptation or copy of the Japanese novel and film.
 Commentator Nandini Ramnath noted how the denial of even slight inspiration by the Japanese novel is parallel to the inside movie storyline as "Jeethu Joseph's achievement lies in lifting an intelligent concept and localizing it so effectively that the links (to the Japanese novel) appear tenuous unless closely investigated.
 Drishyam is the perfect crime about a perfect crime, and its director's alibi is almost as airtight as the one Ishigami creates for Yasuko and Misato."

 Drishyam was declared tax free in Uttar Pradesh.

 Soundtrack

-The music for Drishyam is composed by Vishal Bhardwaj with lyrics written by Gulzar.
+The soundtrack was composed by Vishal Bhardwaj, with lyrics written by Gulzar.
 A song titled "Carbon Copy", which was sung by Ash King, was released on 7 July 2015.
-The music rights for Drishyam are acquired by Zee Music Company.

-Release

-Drishyam was released on 31 July 2015 on 2,365 screens in India.
+Zee Music Company acquired the music rights.
+The soundtrack album was released on 17 July 2015.